-Respondent may have violated the Palm Beach County Code of Ethics and used her position as Mayor to circumvent the City's reconnection process by contacting the City Manger to have him use his position as City Manager to influence Lake Worth Utilities to reconnect the electric prior to payment of her overdue electric utilities account.
+Respondent may have violated the Palm Beach County Code of Ethics and used his position and influence as City Manager to circumvent the City's reconnection process by contacting the Customer Service Manager Donna Ryan-Ruiz to request the reconnection of electric to the Mayor's residence prior to payment of her overdue electric utilities account. • Conclusion

-Conclusion

-Based on staff recommendation, information presented by Complainant and sworn testimony from witnesses, there is LEGAL SUFFICIENCY to believe that, if true, Respondent, Pam Triolo, the Mayor of the City of Lake Worth, may have violated the Palm Beach County Code of Ethics by acting in a manner to give herself a "special financial benefit" not available to similarly situated members of the general public in violation of Code of Ethics Section 2-443(a), Misuse of public office of employment.
+Based on staff recommendation, information presented by Complainant and sworn testimony from witnesses, there is LEGAL SUFFICIENCY to believe that, if true, Respondent, Michael Bornstein, the City Manager of the City of Lake Worth, may have violated the Palm Beach County Code of Ethics by using his official position or office or resource which was within his trust, to corruptly secure a special privilege, benefit, or exemption for another and not available to similarly situated members of the general public in violation of Code of Ethics Section 2-443(b), Corrupt misuse of public office of employment.
 Thus a formal investigation into these allegations is warranted.